bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-07-10-newsletter.md

 - [**Merchant adoption**][bitrefill video] - [Sergej Kotliar][sergej], CEO of
-  Bitrefill gave a personal account of the fee market spike at the end of last year, important UX considerations for Bitcoin and and lightning payments, and Bitrefill's experiences in integrating lightning.
-This talk was fascinating due to the real-world empirical data that Sergej shared and his first-hand experience of fees, scaling and lightning.
+  Bitrefill gave a personal account of the fee market spike at the end of last year, important UX considerations for Bitcoin and Lightning payments, and Bitrefill's experiences in integrating Lightning.
+This talk was fascinating due to the real-world empirical data that Sergej shared and his first-hand experience of fees, scaling, and Lightning.

 [bitrefill video]: https://www.youtube.com/watch?v=Cpid31c6HZc&feature=youtu.be&t=8m49s
 [sergej]: https://twitter.com/ziggamon

-- [**Designing Lighning Wallets for the Bitcoin Users**][lightning ux video] - [Patrícia Estevão][patricia] gave a talk about UX considerations when extending Bitcoin wallets to support lightning payments.
-An interesting talk for any business that is beginning to integrate lightning payments into an existing Bitcoin product.
+- [**Designing Lighning Wallets for the Bitcoin Users**][lightning ux video] - [Patrícia Estevão][patricia] gave a talk about UX considerations when extending Bitcoin wallets to support Lightning payments.
+An interesting talk for any business that is beginning to integrate Lightning payments into an existing Bitcoin product.

 [lightning ux video]: https://www.youtube.com/watch?v=XORDEX-RrAI&feature=youtu.be&t=6042